hxw/conlecterm/README.md

 # Compiling

-The program is written in Haskell and requires GTK and X11 (Ubuntu: libghc-gtk-dev, libghc-x11-de).
+The program is written in Haskell and requires GTK and X11

+Ubuntu packages:

+- libghc-gtk-dev
+- libghc-x11-dev
+- libghc-parsec3-dev

 A simple Makefile is provided.